 And even if you cannot help them right away, you can always use their informations to produce premium content and notify them through any channels they are active at.

-Allocate informations and create a database what motivated your customers to choose you and your services over others and tailor your contents to offer your expertise and solve their future needs or issues they might run into.
+Allocate informations and create a database that motivated your customers to choose you and your services over others and tailor your content to offer your expertise and solve their future needs or issues they might run into.

-This will help you to create premium content to their problems and solutions that your prospects can share within their social network.
+This will help you to create premium content for their problems and solutions that your prospects can share within their social network.

 Your happy customers can influence their network to use your services, providing you with more prospects.